When we built our Outdoor Living Space Expansion, we designed it with the intention of incorporating a water feature. Mr. Frugalista and I

 The original plan was to use a sheet of metal (preferably copper) for the water to run down.
-While looking for that perfect sheet of copper, Mr. Frugalista spotted two wide reed style tempered glass panels at our local home reusable store for only $15.00 each.
+While looking for that perfect sheet of copper, Mr. Frugalista found two wide reed tempered glass panels at our local home reusable store for only $15.00 each.
 The game plan for our DIY Patio Water Wall quickly changed.

 We used the majority of the materials pictured below to build our water wall.